The elusive fluid-and-crystal coexistence state in simulations of monodisperse, hard-sphere colloids: Introduction

-In colloidal dispersions, changes in the strength of Brownian motion relative to interparticle forces can induce transitions between liquid and solid phases, similar to phase behavior in molecular fluids.
-When and how such phase transitions occur raises several paradoxes, which we explore and address in this paper.
-Experimentally-observed colloidal phases are sometimes mapped onto plots of $kT/V_0$ versus volume fraction $\phi=4\pi a^3n/3$, producing a binodal as the gas/liquid phase envelope as well as melt and freeze lines (see {\ref{sec:app_a}}, Figure {\ref{fig:fig_a1}}) \cite{russel1991colloidal, lppsw-92, marr1993solid, evans1998metastable, sciortino2003evidence, zp-09}.
-Here, $V_0$ is the nominal interparticle interattraction strength, $k$ is Boltzmann’s constant, $T$ is the absolute temperature, $r$ is the center-to-center distance between particles of size $a$ at number density $n$ in the fluid.
-The phenomenology of these colloidal phase transitions is similar to that in molecular systems, where competition between attractions (which tend to condense) and thermal fluctuations (which tend to disperse) minimizes the system's free energy \cite{mcquarrie-76, chandler1987introduction, balescu1975equilibrium}.
-The Helmholtz free energy, $H$, encodes the competition between internal energy $U$ and entropy $S$ as $H=U-TS$ and can, for example, predict a liquid phase’s freezing into a crystalline solid, where the decrease in entropy is offset by a decrease of internal energy \cite{mcquarrie-76, chandler1987introduction, balescu1975equilibrium, frenkel-93}.
-For both atomic and molecular systems, coexisting phases are thermodynamically connected to conditions of equal pressure and equal chemical potential via mean-field approaches such as (single-species) van der Waals theory \cite{van1873over} and (two-species) Flory-Huggins theory \cite{flory1942thermodynamics, huggins1942some}, which explicitly predict molecular phase transitions and coexistence, as well as regions of stability, instability, and metastability.
-Such theories \textit{require both} internal energy and entropy for first-order phase transition and phase coexistence.
-These approaches have been successfully adapted to colloidal suspensions with attractive interparticle forces (but not with purely repulsive forces)\cite{russel1991colloidal, lppsw-92, marr1993solid, evans1998metastable, sciortino2003evidence, zp-09}.
+The conventional energy/entropy competition mechanism we typically think about in colloids helps connect to atomic simulations and theory that had previously shown or predicted phase transitions.
+Experimentally-observed colloidal phases are sometimes mapped onto plots of interparticle attractions $kT/V_0$ versus volume fraction $\phi=4\pi a^3n/3$, producing a binodal as the gas/liquid phase envelope as well as melt and freeze lines (see, for example, a schematic illustration in Figure 1 in Padmanabhan \& Zia {\cite{pz-18}}) \cite{russel1991colloidal, lppsw-92, marr1993solid, evans1998metastable, sciortino2003evidence, zp-09}.
+Here, $V_0$ is the nominal interparticle interaction strength (and can be attractive, repulsive, or both), $a$ is particle size, and $n$ is the number density in solvent.
+Interactions range from strong adhesive to purely repulsive bonds.
+The phenomenology of these colloidal phase transitions is similar to that in molecular and atomic systems, where competition between attractions (which tend to condense) and thermal fluctuations (which tend to disperse) minimizes the system's total free energy \cite{mcquarrie-76, chandler1987introduction, balescu1975equilibrium}.
+More broadly speaking, these are different competing terms in the free energy.
+In molecular theory, for example, the Helmholtz free energy, $A$, encodes the competition between internal energy $U$ and entropy $S$ as $A=U-TS$ and can, for example, predict a liquid phase freezing into a crystalline solid, where the decrease in entropy is offset by a decrease of internal energy \cite{mcquarrie-76, chandler1987introduction, balescu1975equilibrium, frenkel-93}.
+For both atomic and molecular systems, coexisting phases are thermodynamically connected to conditions of equal pressure and equal chemical potential via mean-field approaches such as (single-species) van der Waals theory \cite{van1873over} and (two-species) Flory-Huggins theory \cite{flory1942thermodynamics, huggins1942some}, which predict molecular phase transitions and coexistence, as well as regions of stability, instability, and metastability.
+Such theories require both internal energy and entropy for first-order phase transition and phase coexistence.